spring-guides/gs-handling-form-submission/README.ftl.md

     <@snippet path="src/main/java/hello/Greeting.java" prefix="complete"/>

-The implementation of the method body relies on a view technology, in this case [Thymeleaf][u-thymeleaf], to perform server-side rendering of the HTML.
+The implementation of the method body relies on a [view technology][u-view-templates], in this case [Thymeleaf](http://www.thymeleaf.org/doc/html/Thymeleaf-Spring3.html), to perform server-side rendering of the HTML.
 Thymeleaf parses the `greeting.html` template below and evaluates the various template expressions to render the form.

     <@snippet path="src/main/resources/templates/greeting.html" prefix="complete"/>